What Tourists Want

 • Gen Z travellers are for the most part increasingly culturally aware, open to more meaningful experiences.

-• They are redefining youth leisure travel, 83% would consider taking a vacation that involved no alcohol at all.
+• 83% would consider taking a vacation that involved no alcohol at all.

-• 94% more likely to book a flight if there was a discount offered & 93% would remain loyal in later life to airlines that offer discounts now.
+• 94% more likely to book a flight if there was a discount & 93% would remain loyal to airlines that offer discounts now.

-• 93% would return to a destination in later years that they had a positive experience in while younger.
+• 93% would return to a destination they had a positive experience in while younger.

-• 79% would embark on a travel experience with the main intention of making them more employable as a direct result.
+• 79% would experience travel to make them more employable as a result.

 • 50% prioritise booking travel through companies with strong green credentials & 92% would prefer to speak to a person to resolve travel issues.